crypto101/book/appendices.rst

 ------------------

-Modular arithmetic is used for many public key cryptosystems, including public-key encryption algorithms like RSA and key exchange protocols like Diffie-Hellman.
+Modular arithmetic is used for many public key cryptosystems, including :term:`public-key encryption` algorithms like RSA and key exchange protocols like Diffie-Hellman.

 Modular arithmetic is something most people actually already understand,